-F. If government regulations, industry certification, or similar standards require the replacement appliance or component(s) to have features not found in the defective appliance or component(s), the Owner will be charged the difference in price represented by those required features.
-If the Owner pays the price difference for those required features and/or to upgrade the size and/or other features available on a new replacement appliance or component(s), the Owner will also receive a complete new limited warranty for that replacement appliance or component(s).
+D. The replacement appliance will be warranted for the unexpired portion of the applicable warranty period of the original appliance.
+E. If government regulations, industry certification, or similar standards require the replacement appliance or part(s) to have features not found in the defective appliance or part(s), you will be charged the difference in price represented by those required features.
+If you pay the price difference for those required features and/or to upgrade the size and/or other features available on a new replacement appliance or part(s), you will also receive a complete new limited warranty for that replacement appliance or part(s).

-G. If, at the time of a request for service the purchaser cannot provide a copy of the original sales receipt or the warranty registration, the warranty period for the appliance shall then be deemed to have commenced thirty (30) days after the date of manufacture of the appliance and NOT the date of installation of the appliance.
+- F. In the event of a leakage of water of a replacement appliance due to defective material or workmanship, malfunction, or failure to comply with the above warranty, HTP reserves the right to refund to the original purchaser the published wholesale price available at the date of manufacture of the original appliance. - G. If, at the time of a request for service the purchaser cannot provide a copy of the original sales receipt or the warranty card registration, the warranty period for the Versa HydroTM shall then be deemed to have commenced thirty (30) days after the date of manufacture of the Versa HydroTM and NOT the date of installation of the Versa HydroTM.

-H. This warranty extends only to Versa Hydro[TM] Combined Appliances utilized in heating applications that have been properly installed based upon manufacturer's installation instructions.

-I. It is expressly agreed between HTP and the Owner that repair, replacement, or refund are the exclusive remedies of the Owner.
+- H. This warranty extends only to Versa HydroTM Combined Appliances utilized in heating applications that have been properly installed based upon manufacturer's installation instructions. - I. HTP will NOT accept claims from the purchaser for labor costs incurred as a result of the repair, replacement, removal, or reinstallation of a Versa Hydro $^{\text{TM}}$ or any component thereof. - J. It is expressly agreed between HTP and the original consumer purchaser that repair, replacement, or refund are the exclusive remedies of the original consumer purchaser.